yitaozh/yitaozh.github.io/source/_posts/3240-Minimum-Number-of-Flips-to-Make-Binary-Grid-Palindromic-II.md

         // 2. the number of diff
         //
         // 1. if the number of 1s is divisible by 4, then we only
-        // need to add diff
+        // need to add diff, which means make all 1 zero
         // 2. if the number of 1s divide 4 == 2, then if we have diff
-        // we can use 1 pair of diff, otherwise, we need diff + 2 int count = 0, diff = 0;
+        // we can make 1 pair of diff to 1, otherwise, we need diff + 2
+        int count = 0, diff = 0;
         if (m % 2) {
             for (int i = 0; i < n / 2; i++) {